wafwoof/pyMessageBridge/README.md

 Features of pyMessageBridge 0.1.1:

 - Very configurable
-- Support for threads to offload message handling
+- Removal of threading.
+Caused too many problems in testing
-- Improved console & log formatting
+- Improved Command response, console, and log formatting
 - Web panel for adding numbers to the whitelist
     - http://localhost:8000/admin